 10 Best Cat Shampoos Plus Conditioners

 Finding the best cat shampoos plus conditioners means balancing gentle cleansing with moisturizing ingredients that keep fur soft and skin calm.
 Whether your cat needs a traditional bath, a no-rinse touch-up between washes, or an all-in-one formula that simplifies grooming, the right product depends on coat length, skin sensitivity, and how your pet tolerates water.
-The top picks below include veterinarian-approved blends, tearless options for kittens, and 2-in-1 solutions that combine washing and conditioning in one step.
+The picks below include hypoallergenic blends, tearless options for kittens, waterless alternatives, and 2-in-1 solutions that combine washing and conditioning in a single step.

 We ranked these cat shampoos and conditioners using a compound editorial score that weighs each product’s relevance to combined cleansing-and-conditioning use, the presence of concrete coat- and skin-care features in the title, average customer rating, review volume, recent purchase velocity, value for money, and any special subscription or multipack incentives.
 Products with explicit shampoo-and-conditioner labeling, hypoallergenic formulations, or bundled conditioning benefits scored highest.
 We excluded items that were clearly dog-primary formulas or had insufficient relevance to feline grooming routines.